 We left the safari and parked in the main car park to finish off our lunch before heading into the grounds to see the other attractions.
 We were also here to see the Festival of Light after dark and had a few hours to enjoy the rest of the facilities.

 There is quite a bit to see and do at Longleat that I had forgotten about from our last visit.
-In the Animal Discovery, you can see Penguin Island, the Ray Bay, Monkey Temple, Animal Adventure to see the tarantulas, pythons, armadillos and macaws.
+In the Animal Discovery, you can see Monkey Temple, Animal Adventure to see the tarantulas, pythons, armadillos and macaws.
 Don’t forget to stop by and see the meerkats.

 You can take a trip on the Jungle Cruise which tours around the island that was once home to the famous gorilla Nico.
 It’s now the place to feed the sea lions and see the Gorilla Colony.
 We had some great entertainment from the sea lions at feeding time, but it was too cold for the Gorillas so they stayed inside.